Ren-B-7/Super-Start.nvim/README.md

 -- .zshrc file setup
 Add the wanted plugins and themes from [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) using this [documentation](https://github.com/zsh-users/antigen)

+Please not there is code to handle having multiple configs at once, this is within the nvims function
+Each entry must be the name of a different config file, defualt would be the Nvim config file, this allows for multiple diffferent configs to choose from

 ##
 REMEMBER TO RELAUNCH AND RUN ```source ~/.zshrc``` after all installations and updates
 ##